learn-co-curriculum/react-hooks-components-basics/README.md

 # React Components

+## Overview

+We'll introduce components, explain why they're important, and create them using two different methods.

 ## Objectives
-1. Explain how to create components using `React.createClass()`
+1. Create components using `React.createClass()`
+2. Render a component with children using `React.createClass()`
-2. Explain how to create components by extending the `React.Component` class
+3. Create components by extending the `React.Component` class
+4. Pass in a component when using `React.createElement()`

 ## Components?
 Now that we know how to render basic elements in React, let's kick things up a notch.
 Let's start by learning about